anza-xyz/agave/net/README.md

 # Test Network Management
-The `./net/` directory in the monorepo contains scripts useful for creation and manipulation of a test network.
+The `./net/` directory in the monorepo contains scripts useful for the creation and manipulation of a test network.
 The test network allows you to run a fully isolated set of validators and clients on a configurable hardware setup.
 It's intended to be both dev and CD friendly.